openflighthpc/retype-documentation/Retype_Documentation/hpc_environment_usage/flight_web_suite/default.md

 ---
-order: 130
+order: 50
-label: What is Flight Web Suite?
+label: Flight Web Suite
-icon: dot
+icon: dot-fill
 ---

 The Flight Web Suite is a collection of web applications that provide users with easy and intuitive ways to interact with